MOJ vs Certified Translation Dubai | Which Do You Need

 These are two different things:

-Converts your document into Arabic or English.
+- Translation converts your document into Arabic or English.

 Sometimes you need both.
 Sometimes just one.
 It depends on where you’re submitting and what they require.